Peeragogy/Peeragogy.github.io/introduction.md

 places where you can jump in and get involved.
 This list gives a sense of the challenges that we face putting peeragogy into action.

-# Scrapbook: some outstanding Peeragogical Problems
+# Scrapbook of Peeragogical Problems

 ## Maintaining a list of useful resources